BlueBlaze6335/SnapChatFil-ThugLife/readme.md

-# Thug life Glass,stash and cigar filter with sound using openCV and Haarcascade:
+# Thug life Glass and cigar filter with sound using openCV and Haarcascade:

 * This project is a trial to imitate snapchat filters with sound.